iamdanielv/ssh-manager/README.md

   - Collapsible footers to maximize content visibility.
   - In-place actions (start/stop, delete) for a smooth, flicker-free workflow.
   - input validation to prevent configuration errors.
+- **Tagging and Filtering**:
+  - Assign tags to hosts to organize them.
+  - Filter the host list by tag or alias to quickly find what you need.
 The project is split into two scripts with distinct features:

 ### `ssh-manager.sh` (Main Script)